 Mineral oil, synthetic fragrances, sulfate detergents, parabens, urea, DEA, TEA or phthalates.

 Eugenol, a key component of clove oil, has been widely used in dentistry since the 19th century for oral care.
-The Ayurvedic oral staple - clove - wields both anti inflammatory and antifungal benefits through eugenol, and can help with management of oral pain.
+The Ayurvedic oral staple - clove - wields protective benefits through eugenol, and can help with management of oral pain.

 A great addition to oral care, peppermint freshens breath and can help aid in gum health.

 Due to its high percentage of lauric acid (with proven anti inflammatory and antimicrobial effects), coconut oil is a celebrated oil-pulling agent, and studies have shown that it can lead to a significant decrease in the plaque and gingival indices

 Sesame oil contains sesamin, sesamolin and sesaminol and has detoxification, antioxidant, and antibiotic actions.
 Oil pulling with sesame offers several oral health benefits, and can also have beneficial effects on overall health.

 Essential Oils of Melia Azadirachta Seed (Neem), Eugenia Caryophyllus Flower (Clove), Curcuma Longa Root (Turmeric), Mentha Piperita (Peppermint) in a Sesamum Indicum (Sesame) and Cocos Nucifera (Coconut) Oil base.

 Take approximately one tablespoon of oil.
 Gently swish it around your mouth for 10-20 minutes, making sure to move the oil around so it touches all areas of the gums and sides of cheeks.
 When finished, spit into a trash can.
 Rinse mouth with water making sure not to swallow any remaining oil.
 Follow with brushing your teeth, and whenever possible, cleaning the tongue with a tongue scraper.